TommyAyrton/public-api-request/README.md

 # public-api-request

-In this project we work with api, DOM, events.
+In this project we work with api, DOM and events.

 ## Installation